LoyolaChicagoBooks/introcs-csharp/rst/libraryclass.rst

 #.
 Then add the project name ui, and continue like when starting previous projects.

 #.
-Copy in the files from
+Copy in the ``.cs`` files from
     our ui project, :repsrc:`uif.cs <ui/uif.cs>` and :repsrc:`ui.cs <ui/ui.cs>`.
     Now you have your library project.

 #.
-Create another regular Console project in your *same* solution, addition3, and copy in
+Create another regular Console project, addition3, in your *same* solution,
-    our :repsrc:`addition3/addition3.cs`, so that is the only file.
+    and copy in our :repsrc:`addition3/addition3.cs`, so that is the only file.

 #.
 In the Solutions pod, in your addition3 project,
     click on the References entry just inside the project.